DmitryBurnaev/starlette-web/docs/receipts/channels.md

 Channels is a common module in `starlette_web`, designed to provide a pub-sub functionality.
 It is named after `django-channels`, however is based off `https://github.com/encode/broadcaster`.
-The core is adapted to `anyio`.
+The core is adapted to `anyio`, whereas underlying channel layers may depend on `asyncio`-based libraries.

-The exact type of delivering message is based on underlying channel layer, and may either require acknowledge, or be fire-and-forget.
+The exact type of delivering pipeline is based on underlying channel layer, and may either require acknowledgement, or be fire-and-forget.

 Supported channel layers:

 - `starlette_web.common.channels.layers.local_memory.InMemoryChannelLayer` -single-process, for testing
-- `starlette_web.contrib.redis.channel_layers.RedisPubSubChannelLayer` - cross-process fire-and-forget layer
+- `starlette_web.contrib.redis.channel_layers.RedisPubSubChannelLayer` - cross-process, fire-and-forget

 ## Example